vincedgy/project-mongoose-01/README.md

-# Using Mongoose with Mongo Atlas
+# Using MongoDB Client & Mongoose with Mongo Atlas

 ## What do we want ?